Principles in action

 Now that the target of CO2 reduction has been achieved for 2007–2020, we have set new targets for the decade 2020–2030.

-By 2025, Pictet aims to reduce its direct1 greenhouse gas emissions by 60% compared to 2019 levels.
-All direct and indirect2 emissions generated by our value chain have been offset since 2014.
-Pictet will continue offsetting these emissions but take a more impactful approach:
+By 2025, Pictet aims to reduce its direct greenhouse gas emissions by 60% compared to 2019 levels.
+All direct and indirect emissions generated by our value chain have been offset since 2014.
+Pictet will continue offsetting these emissions but take a more impactful approach.

 For the last decade, long before the outbreak of the Covid-19 pandemic, Pictet has constantly been expanding its videoconferencing systems with the aim of reducing its carbon emissions linked to business travel.